 10. Ensures the success of campus-wide computing by coordinating the support efforts of the University's multi-vendor configuration.

-The Coordinator of Operations and Systems is supervised by the Chief Information Officer and supervises the systems and operations staff.
+The Coordinator of Operations and Systems is supervised by the Director of Computer Services and supervises the systems and operations staff.

 OFFICE OF HUMAN RESOURCES

 REVISED NOVEMBER 2016